Teradata/developer-resources/quickstarts/manage-data/ingest-catalog-data-teradata-s3-with-glue.md

     * USER
     * PASSWORD
 :::tip
-In the case of ClearScape Analytics Experience, the user is always "demo_user," and the password is the one you defined when creating your ClearScape Analytics Experience environment.
+In the case of Teradata Trial, the user is always "demo_user," and the password is the one you defined when creating your Teradata Trial environment.
 :::
 ![secret values](../cloud-guides/images/ingest-catalog-data-teradata-s3-with-glue/secret-2.PNG)
 * Assign a name to the secret.